 Additionally, these films can be quite fun and nostalgic for those of us who grew up with the entire cycle.
 A few of them are even pretty good, being “best in class,” of course.
 All of them owe their entire existence to John Carpenter’s seminal 1978 horror milestone HALLOWEEN, which not only cemented the Jason formula of stalk-n’-slash (which had been roughly established many years prior by Tobe Hooper in THE TEXAS CHAINSAW MASSACRE and Bob Clark in BLACK CHRISTMAS), but also set the box office gold standard for slasher horror that would be imitated for decades.
 Sean S. Cunningham, the producer/director/creator of the FRIDAY THE 13th film series, has gone on record many times as saying that he made the first one “out of desperation” and was trying quite consciously to “rip-off HALLOWEEN” in order to imitate its box office success.

-On a historical note, Jason wasn’t even the killer in the original FRIDAY THE 13th film.
-Jason’s mother was the responsible party in that one, with her son apparently only a figment of her deranged mind.
+It is worth mentioning once again that Jason wasn’t even the killer in the original FRIDAY THE 13th film.
+Jason’s mother was the responsible party in that one, with her son only living on inside her head.
+(MAYBE.)
 When Paramount insisted Jason be brought in as a physical presence for PART 2, Cunningham bowed out of the seven remaining films in the ”Canon,” ironically only returning in the New Line Era.
 Once, when accosted at a horror convention by a bold fan, who accused Cunningham of “ruining the series with JASON GOES TO HELL,” and presented him with a 20 page manifesto entitled “Jason Goes To Shit,” the producer cheerfully signed the fan’s DVD copy of the film:

 “I’M SO SORRY!”